brajeshwar/brajeshwar.github.io/_posts/2009/2009-06-02-an-acquaintance-with-arch-linux.md

----
-layout: post
-title: An acquaintance with Arch Linux
+# An acquaintance with Arch Linux
----

 After drooling around with the biannual release of <a href="http://www.ubuntu.com/">Ubuntu</a>, I got a chance to caress an <a href="http://www.archlinux.org/">Arch Linux distribution</a>.
 Arch Linux is a simple, flexible and lightweight distribution system.
 The developers of Arch Linux have decided to concentrate on three very significant things code accuracy, elegance and simplicity.